mattfenwick/kube-prototypes/README.md

 This repository is a demonstration of an RDF based data model for network policies, and is a work in progress prototype.

-Note it is *definetly* not at all useful in a production environment of any sort, at this stage.
+Note: it is not intended to be used in a production environment at this stage.

 # Background